List of Chicago Fire characters: Sylvie Brett

 In season 5, both Chili and Jimmy leave as paramedics, leaving Dawson to take their spot and work alongside Brett once more.
 During a case, Gabby's older brother Antonio Dawson shows up, and Sylvie instantly develops a liking for him.
 After some consideration, she asks him out but he refuses, saying his breakup with his ex-wife is still on his mind and he doesn't want her mixed up with this.
 She says she doesn't mind and they start going out.
 In the end of "An Agent of the Machine", Sylvie tries harder to impress Antonio's son Diego, who likes to play chess and whom she doesn't connect with.
 Joe teaches her the basics and Antonio asks her later to take care of Diego when he's called in to work.
 Antonio's ex-wife, Laura, shows up at the firehouse and takes Diego away, telling Sylvie to mind her own business and stay away from her family.
 This upsets Sylvie and she tells Antonio she doesn't want to be in the middle of his fight with his ex-wife.
 He says he warned her about this before but she replies that she didn't expect to be directly confronted by Laura.
 He lashes out and she breaks up with him.
 Antonio later shows up at Sylvie's door and apologizes, and even though she understands she tells him he's not ready and it's best if they stay apart.
-She later tries to get her mind off Antonio by doing extra exercise at the firehouse, trying to find online makeup classes and changing her look and even learning German.
+She later tries to get her mind off Antonio by doing extra exercise at the firehouse, trying to find online makeup classes, changing her look and even learning German.
 Dawson feels bad and tries setting her up with people Casey knows, but Casey doesn't want to get involved in her love life.
 In "A Man's Legacy", while in the hospital, she sees Antonio with his sister after visiting his father and talks with him.
 In "Foul is Fair", it was revealed that Brett breaks up with Antonio again, as they insist they should keep things casual but she fears if they keep seeing each other one of them will get hurt eventually.
 At the end of "Hiding Not Seeking", she has a one-night stand with Antonio in his car, then the two start seeing each other again.
 In "Looking for a Lifeline", Brett confides in Dawson, who suggests that Brett might be pregnant.
-She takes a pregnancy test, but is disappointed when it comes up negative, making her realize in "The Chance to Forgive" that she wants to spend the rest of her life with Antonio.
+She takes a pregnancy test, but is disappointed when it is negative, making her realize in "The Chance to Forgive" that she wants to spend her life with Antonio.
 She wants to talk to him about them making a real shot at a relationship, but before she can do so, finds out that he has been set up on a blind date.
 After the discovery, she clears her locker of anything to do with Antonio, declaring to Dawson that she is a new person.